NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

        bundle is present (before the execution of NPB).
      - True
    * - orbnum_directory
-     - Indicates the directory where the orbit number files to be archvied are present.
+     - Indicates the directory where the orbit number files to be archived are present.
      - False
    * - templates_directory
-     - Indicates the directory where the user input tempaltes are present.
+     - Indicates the directory where the user input templates are present.
      - False

 The working directory is also a good location to keep the history of the files